aaron-grau/curic/react/projects/pokedex/README.md

 );
 ```

++ Head back to the `pokedex.jsx` entry file.
++ Import your `configureStore` function.
-Head back to the `pokedex.jsx` entry file, import your `configureStore` function and call it inside the DOM listener callback.
-Now replace the logging of your `receiveAllPokemon` success callback with a dispatching using the store.
++ Call it inside the DOM listener callback and assigned the return value to `store`.
++ Now replace the logging of your `receiveAllPokemon` success callback with a dispatch using the store.

-**Test that this dispatches the action to our reducer and updates the state** by placing the store on the window at the end of the listener and calling `getState()` in your console.
+**Test that this dispatches the action to our reducer and updates the state** by
+placing the `store` on the window at the end of the listener and calling
+`store.getState()` in your console.

-Now let's pass the store to our root component as a prop.
-Inside the root component, modify your function to receive a parameter `({ store })`.
++ Now let's pass the store to our root component as a prop.
++ Inside the root component, modify your function to receive a parameter `({ store })`.

 If we try to read the state of our store, what is going to happen?
+Talk this
-Talk this over with your partner before moving on.
+over with your partner before moving on.

 ### Connect

-In order to have our component render after the state is updated we have to subscribe our component to our state.
-We can easily do this using the `react-redux` bindings.
+In order to have our component render after the state is updated we have to
+subscribe our component to our state.
+We can easily do this using the
+`react-redux` bindings.

-Remember that there are two types of components in the modern discussion of React/Redux: presentational components and container components.
-Our container components are concerned with subscribing to the store, reading from state, and passing down necessary props to our presentational components.
-Our presentational components will only be concerned with rendering JSX and providing functionality to the user interface.
+Remember that there are two types of components in the modern discussion of
+React/Redux: presentational components and container components.
+Our **container
+components** are concerned with subscribing to the store, reading from state, and
+passing down necessary props to our presentational components.
+Our
+**presentational components** will only be concerned with rendering JSX and
+providing functionality to the user interface.

+#### `PokemonIndexContainer`

++ Within `frontend/components/pokemon/`, create a `pokemon_index_container.js`
+file.
-Within `frontend/components/pokemon/`, create a `pokemon_index_container.js` file.
-As with all container components, we will need to `import { connect } from 'react-redux'`.
++ As with all container components, we will need to `import { connect } from
+'react-redux'`.

-The connect function takes two main arguments: `mapStateToProps` and `mapDispatchToProps`.
-Mapping state to props will subscribe the component to the Redux store updates.
-Anytime the store changes, `mapStateToProps` will be called and return a plain object that is merged into the component’s props.
+The connect function takes two main arguments: `mapStateToProps` and
+`mapDispatchToProps`.
+Mapping state to props will subscribe the component to the
+Redux store updates.
+Anytime the store changes, `mapStateToProps` will be called
+and return a plain object that is merged into the component’s props.

 ```javascript
 const mapStateToProps = state => ({